Simple AWS Lambda Function to Snapshot All Attached EBS Volumes on an EC2 Instance

 }

-NOTICE: All thoughts/statements in this article are mine alone and do not represent those of Amazon or Amazon Web services.
-All referenced AWS services and service names are the property of AWS.
-Although I have made every effort to ensure that the information in this article was correct at writing, I do not assume and hereby disclaim any liability to any party for any loss, damage, or disruption caused by errors or omissions, whether such errors or omissions result from negligence, accident, or any other cause.
+NOTICE: All thoughts/statements in this article are mine alone and do not represent those of Amazon or Amazon Web Services.
+Referenced AWS services are the property of AWS.
+While I strive for accuracy, I disclaim liability for any disruption caused by errors or omissions.